DikachiFlavian1/Database-/README.md

 __Aim__
 The project was aimed at creating a database named finance & product tracker to help solve some challenging issues being experienced by the company

-__To provide insights into the total number of customers that patronizes the comapny__ __To keep a tract record of company available products and quantity with prices__ __to keep record of daily&weekly  sales and product quantity left whereby marking recommendations for needed product__ __To analysize customer choiced product and relationship with age__ __and also to reduce data redundacy while__
+1.__To provide insights into the total number of customers that patronizes the comapny.__

+2.__To keep a tract record of company available products and quantity with prices.__

+3.__to keep record of daily&weekly  sales and product quantity left whereby marking recommendations for needed product.__

+3.__To analysize customer choiced product and relationship with age.__

+4.__and also to reduce data redundacy while.__

 __Process__